Mock test. 70 marks available.

 -

-Which of the following are factors that affect the rate of diffusion?
+[question number = 02.2] (short answer) Which factors affect the rate of diffusion?

 CorrectIncorrect -